 mysqlnd support.
 You also must enable the PHP

-SELECT privileges on
+SELECT privileges on the

 mysql.inventory table.
-This table
+This table contains

-data to the MySQL Enterprise Service Manager.
+the MySQL Enterprise Service Manager.
 Use the

 GRANT statement.
 For example: